-December 2019 1 Handwashi ng 101 2 Bring Out Those Hands 3 When to Use Hand Sanitizer 4 Work-Out Wednesday - Football Fast Feet 5 Carbon Monoxide (CO) Safety 6 Ways to Prevent CO Poisoning 7 Sun Protection in the Cold 8 Is that ladder safe to climb?
-9 Mittens Vs Gloves 10 Sick Employees 11 Work-Out Wednesday- Shadow Boxing 12 Slips, Trips, and Falls and How to Avoid 13 Eating at Your Desk?
-14 Seasonal Hazards 15 Holiday Overtime 16 It's Better to Give Safety 17 Decorate Safely 18 Work-Out Wednesday - The Swiveling Abs 19 7 Ways to Keep Your Feet Warm 20 Do This When You Plan to Travel 21 Holiday Driving 22 Welcome Winter 23 Watch Out for Fire- Starters 24 Traveling for the Holidays?
-Be Prepared 25 Happy Holidays 26 Full House 27 Cold Weather - Prepare for Emergenci es 28 Proper Lifting 29 Back to Work Safety 30 Exercise for a Better You 31 New Year's Eve Safety
+December 2020 1 Handwashin g 101 2 Bring Out Those Hands 3 When to Use Hand Sanitizer 4 Decorate Safely 5 Sun Protection in the Cold 6 Is that ladder safe to climb?
+7 Winter WFH - Morning Routine 8 Sick Employees 9 Work from Home Wednesday - Take a Break 10 Slips, Trips, and Falls and How to Avoid 11 Eating at Your Desk?
+12 Seasonal Hazards 13 Holiday Overtime 14 It's Better to Give Safety 15 Try Something New 16 Work-Out Wednesday- Shadow Boxing 17 7 Ways to Keep Your Feet Warm 18 Do This When You Plan to Travel 19 Holiday Driving 20 Welcome Winter 21 Watch Out for Fire- Starters 22 Cold Weather - Prepare for Emergencies 23 Traveling for the Holidays?
+Be Prepared 24 Full House 25 Happy Holidays 26 Proper Lifting 27 Back to Work Safety 28 Exercise for a Better You 29 Carbon Monoxide (CO) Safety 30 Ways to Prevent CO Poisoning 31 New Year's Eve Safety